xperiments/p1touch/README.md

    - If an update is available, the touch screen will automatically download the latest firmware and apply the upgrade.
 This process is seamless and requires no manual intervention.

 By enabling OTA updates in the Settings Screen, you ensure that your P1Touch Screen stays current with the latest software enhancements and bug fixes without the need for manual updates.
 This convenient feature ensures that you always have access to the best performance and functionality that the device can offer.

-Certainly, here's the explanation for the standard firmware update procedure in your README.md file:

 ## Standard Firmware Update